Find Trade Colleges

 Best Southeast Region Schools for Affordable Quality for an Associate in Construction Trades

 Our 2023 rankings named East Mississippi Community College the best value school in the Southeast Region for construction trades students working on their associate degree.
-Located in the rural area of Scooba, EMCC is a public college with a small student population.
+Located in the rural area of Scooba, EMCC is a public school with a small student population.

 Read full report on Construction Trades at East Mississippi Community College